what we do.

 Ownership

-The Capital Area Food Bank reports that 37% of our neighbors in the DC metro area face hunger but do not seek food assistance.
-As a result, food assistance nonprofits, including food banks and pantries, are able to serve only 63% of those in need.
-To address this gap, we’ve designed our Pay What You Can (PWYC) and Direct-to-Community (DTC) models to reach the remaining 37% in a convenient and dignified manner.
+The Capital Area Food Bank says 37% of people in the DC metro area face hunger but do not seek help.
+Thus, food assistance nonprofits can only help 63% of those in need.
+To fill this gap, we developed our Pay What You Can (PWYC) and Direct-to-Community (DTC) models.
+They aim to connect with the remaining 37% in a way that is both convenient and respectful.

 a step further